 JOI Rehab employs 9 Certified Hand Therapists in North Florida Area.
 Our goal is to provide the highest quality of rehabilitation services for the patients that we serve.

 Hand injuries, such as tendon lacerations or other upper extremity injuries, such as broken bones, can occur in a variety of ways.
 A splint can protect and immobilize these joints, and depending on the injury, there can be a variety of splints.
 Splints are made out of a heat sensitive plastic which is custom molded with use of hot water.
 Typically a sock is placed on an individual’s hand while the splint is being molded for comfort.
-This splint can typically be taken off for certain activities of daily living (ADLs) such as showering or dressing.
-It also can be cleaned with soap and water.
+This splint can typically come off for certain activities of daily living (ADLs) such as showering or dressing.
+Also, cleaning it with soap and water can be a option.
 Just be extra careful, as dogs and other small animals like them too!

 Reasons for Splinting

 The most common reason a splint is prescribed is for protection and immobilization.
-A splint for finger fractures is called a safe position splint.
+Furthermore, a safe position splint is a splint for finger fractures.
 This requires the patient’s metacarpophalangeal (MCP) joints to be bent approximately 70 degrees.
 This is needed for proper healing.
 The site of the fracture will determine the length of the splint.
 If the fracture is closer to the tip of the finger, the splint may only need to be hand-based.
 If the fracture is lower into the hand the splint may need to be forearm based.
 Another common splint is a Long Arm Splint.
 This requires the patient’s elbow to be flexed at 90 degrees and the forearm in a neutral position.
-This is common splint for most injuries, such as elbow fractures and surgeries needed to relocate nerves in the elbow.
+This is a common splint for most injuries, such as elbow fractures and surgeries that need to relocate nerves in the elbow.

-While typically used for immobilization and protection, a splint can be used to increase range of motion (ROM) in joints.
+The use of splints are typically for immobilization and protection.
+Also, they can help to increase range of motion (ROM) in joints.
 With some injuries an individual can develop stiffness in their joints.
 Static progressive or dynamic splinting can help increase the motion.
 These types of splints are made through the use of springs or elastic bands that increase movement.
 These splints are initiated and controlled by the patient.
-They can be adjusted for comfort and to set the appropriate stretch.
+Adjustments can occur for comfort and to set the appropriate stretch.
 All splints are prescribed by a physician and it is up to the doctor and your therapist to determine splinting frequency and duration.

 All JOI Physicians and Therapists now offer Telemedicine from the convenience of your home.
-If you feel that it is best to stay in your own home during this time, we can still provide orthopaedic Telehealth services for you.
+Furthermore, if you feel that it is best to stay in your own home during this time, we can still provide orthopaedic Telehealth services for you.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
-Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.
+Also, our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.

 - To schedule a new patient or follow up patient appointment with your MD, please call (904)JOI-2000 or read more here about our orthopedic telemedicine providers.